Global hyperbolicity in higher signatures: Causality in higher signature

 hence the result. \end{proof}

 From this result, we can deduce two corollaries.

-\begin{coro} The pseudo-Riemannian space $\h^p \times \h^q$ is conformally flat \end{coro}
+\begin{coro} The pseudo-Riemannian space~$\h^p \times \h^q$ is conformally flat \end{coro}

-\begin{coro} The diamond $Diam_{p,q}$ is conformally equivalent to $\h^p \times \h^q$.
-In particular, $Diam_{p,q}$ gives an example of a proper open subspace of $\ein^{p,q}$ which is conformally homogenous. \end{coro}
+\begin{coro} The diamond~$\Diam_{p,q}$ is conformally equivalent to~$\h^p \times \h^q$.
+In particular,~$\Diam_{p,q}$ gives an example of a proper open subspace of~$\ein^{p,q}$ which is conformally homogenous. \end{coro}

-\begin{rem} Conjectures on the proper open spaces of flag manifolds predicted that such spaces in $\ein^{p,q}$ should be classifiable (see \cite{Zimmer}); In \cite{chalumeau2024properquasihomogeneousdomainseinstein}, Chalumeau and Galiay proved that the flat causal diamonds were the only proper homogenous subspaces of $\ein^{p,q}$. \end{rem}
+\begin{rem} Conjectures on the proper open spaces of flag manifolds predicted that such domains in~$\ein^{p,q}$ should be classifiable (see \cite{Zimmer}); In \cite{chalumeau2024properquasihomogeneousdomainseinstein}, Chalumeau and Galiay proved that the flat causal diamonds are the only proper quasi-homogenous domains of~$\ein^{p,q}$. \end{rem}